 - you would prefer not to have surgery, or surgery is not a good option for you

 - the acoustic neuroma is affecting your only hearing ear, or you have acoustic neuromas affecting both ears

 - stereotactic radiosurgery, which is a single, focused dose of radiation

 - radiotherapy, which is multiple lower doses of radiation over several days

-Surgery for an acoustic neuroma can damage your vestibular nerves.
+Surgery for an acoustic neuroma can damage your vestibular nerve.
 This can cause balance problems and vertigo.
 Surgery can also damage the nerves that control the muscles in your face, including the facial nerve and the trigeminal nerve.
 This can cause weakness and trouble with movement.
 Vestibular rehabilitation and physiotherapy soon after surgery can help with these problems.